liquidev/liquidev.github.io/_posts/2022-04-28-c++-iterators-explained.md

 }
 ```

 And that's all there really is to the basics of iterators.
-They're nothing complicated, in fact
+They're nothing complicated;
-they're just a bunch of overloaded operators.
+they're just types with a few operators overloaded.

 Personally, coming from Rust, I had trouble understanding them, because I expected that the iterator
 does *all* the iteration in a range-based `for`.
 But in C++, it's different: iterators and iterables